hermanwongkm/AlgoPratice/readme.md

 5. Perform a cyclic rotation when doing swapping (Q7)
 6. Do a forward pass and remove and values not needed, populate the array backwards might be able to solve some questions.
 7. Can sorting help?
 If yes, skip to sorting section.
+8. Keep 2 pointers, 1 in the front, 1 in the back.
+Sliding window method.

 Other unusual array questions
 1. Sieve of Eratosthenes (Return all prime between 1 and the given integer k) - Have an array of size k all set to true initially.
 For every number that is a prime, we add it to ans, then set false to all of its multiple using another loop. e.g. i = i + 2 in the loop.
 Then you use this boolean array to check if it is prime or not.
 The case from 1-9 will set all its multiples to false.